 Published on July 13th, 2016 | by LTWF0

-The Louder Than Words team, in partnership with Rock’s Backpages, Bloomsbury Press and Little, Brown are delighted to announce details of our 2016 Wilko Johnson Writing Award.
+The Louder Than Words team, in partnership with Rock’s Backpages and Bloomsbury Press are delighted to announce the winners of our 2017 Wilko Johnson Writing Award.

 Our first prize winner, George Wilde, recently graduated from Southampton Solent University where he studied Popular Music Journalism.
 Now he’s looking to start a career as a freelance writer.

 Our second place winner, Jenessa Williams, is a first-class Music Journalism graduate, currently working on her Masters thesis at The University of Huddersfield on the topic of hip-hop, feminism and moral disengagement.
 Her writing can be found in the likes of Dork Magazine, Readers Digest and Gal-Dem, as well as her own blog,

 Our third place winner, Oliver Hardman, is a music obsessive who loves reading and writing about music and its place in society.
 Oliver is hoping to study music journalism and have a career which embraces the links between music and popular culture.

 Pictured here are George and Jenessa with Barney Hoskyns from our award sponsors Rocks Back Pages.

 The theme for our 2017 competition was:

 Pop and Politics: time for an industry-all revolution

 For most, the words pop and politics in conjunction bring to mind protest songs.
 They bring to mind Billy Bragg and Bob Dylan, John Lennon and Joe Strummer, and as a result, many take it for granted that today’s musicians are not as politically inclined as those from days gone by.
 It is true, after all, that transparently political songs are not as common as they once were.